How to untie a cable tie

 Appropriate Scenarios for Each Method

 Cut cable ties in scenarios such as final assembly of electronic devices or permanent bundling of cables in fixed installations.
-Untie ties in situations like temporary cable management during events, prototype development, or when working with expensive or delicate cables that require careful handling.
+Untie zip ties in situations like temporary cable management during events, prototype development, or when working with expensive or delicate cables that require careful handling.
 The choice depends on factors including time constraints, environmental considerations, and the potential need for future adjustments.

 Safe Cutting Techniques